Miwca/TeasyBot/README.md

    - Replace the `Discord.Token` with your bot token
    - Replace the `Discord.Admins` with the list of user ids that are allowed to run admin commands
    - Replace the `Lovense.DeveloperToken` with your Lovense API token
-   - Replace the `ConnectionStrings.Leaderboard` with your connection string to a SQL Database.
+   - Replace the `ConnectionStrings.Leaderboard` with your connection string to a MySQL Database.
+4. **OPTIONAL:** Run MySQL in Docker by running the following command: `sudo docker run -d --restart always --name=mysql1 -e MYSQL_ROOT_PASSWORD='SuperSecret1' -v /storage/mysql1/mysql-datadir:/var/lib/mysql mysql`
-4. Run the bot and enjoy!
+5. Run the bot and enjoy!

 ## Setup (Discord side)
 1. Invite the bot to your server